10 Tips for Safe Driving During & After Stormy Weather

 - Go Easy on the Brakes.
 A sudden pressing of the brakes with considerable force can spur a loss of control.
 Try to brake in a gradual manner.

 - Turn on Your Radio.
 You can learn a lot about road closures, alternative routes, and the storm’s path by turning on your radio.
 If your vehicle doesn’t have a radio or if you can’t get reception, pull over to contact a relative or friend for updates.

-Need Safe Driving Tips?
+Need Legal Help?
 Call Our New Orleans Car Accident Lawyers!

-If your vehicle is struck during or after a storm because of negligence, or even during picture perfect conditions, you should not have to bear the burden of the resulting costs.
+If your vehicle is struck and you are injured during or after a storm because of negligence, or even during picture perfect conditions, you should not have to bear the burden of the resulting costs.
 At Mike Brandner Injury Attorneys, a New Orleans car accident lawyer is here to represent you in a court of law and settlement negotiations to maximize your compensation.

 The goal of our team is to help you bounce back from missed time at work, steep medical bills, and other accident-related setbacks.
 Schedule a free consult by calling (504) 345-1111.
 You can also speak to a representative 24/7 through our website’s LiveChat feature.
 Contact us today!